Triumph Spitfire Performance Enhancements (August 2014 edition)

 geometry for good grip.

 A good compromise static front suspension geometry for a stiffened Spitfire at rest on level ground is when the lower A-arms are parallel to the ground.
 This is a reasonable compromise that lowers both the c.g. and the roll center without increasing the roll moment too much.
-This geometry occurs when the total distance between the center of the bolt attaching the damper to the lower A-arm and the upper spring perch is 10.25 inches.
-Because the distance from the lower A-arm to damper (shock absorber) connection and the bottom spring perch is nominally 3.25 inches, this also corresponds to a compressed length of the front coil springs installed of 7 inches.
+This geometry occurs when the total distance between the center of the bolt attaching the damper to the lower A-arm and the upper spring seat is 10.25 inches.
+Because the distance from the lower A-arm to damper (shock absorber) connection and the bottom spring seat is nominally 3.25 inches, this also corresponds to a compressed length of the front coil springs installed of 7 inches.

-Ways to lower the front include 1) shortening the stock springs, 2) replacing the stock springs with shorter ones and 3) installing front dampers (shock absorbers) that have adjustable height spring perches.
-Dampers with adjustable spring perches allow fine adjustment of static ride height and provide the most flexibility, but they are relatively expensive, and fixed perch dampers will work with springs that have the right combination of stiffness and free length.
+Ways to lower the front include 1) shortening the stock springs, 2) replacing the stock springs with shorter ones and 3) installing front dampers (shock absorbers) that have adjustable height spring seats.
+Dampers with adjustable spring seats allow fine adjustment of static ride height and provide the most flexibility, but fixed seat dampers will yield the desired ride height if used with springs that have the right combination of stiffness and free length.
 Stiffer springs reduce the amount of travel for a given load, thereby helping to offset the loss of bump travel due to lowering.
 The least expensive way to lower the front is to simply cut one free coil off one end of each of the stock springs.
 This shortens and slightly stiffens the springs, and the pigtail left by this operation will compress and not be an issue once installed in the car.
 On the Spitfire 1500, this will result in the desired installed static coil length of about 7 inches.
 Another option is to cut about half a free coil off one end of each spring and then heat and carefully reform and flatten the cut ends.
 However, this is not easy to do correctly.
 The application of too much heat can ruin the temper of the springs, and getting two springs to come out the same is difficult and not guaranteed.
 In either case, this shortening of the stock springs will stiffen them only marginally (about 10 percent).
 While additional stiffness is good because it limits suspension travel and helps offset the loss of bump travel that comes with lowering, such a marginal increase is not enough.
 Another approach for the Spitfire 1500 is to install springs from a Spitfire mk3 or mkIV.
 These springs are shorter in free length but also softer than stock 1500 ones, and using them on a 1500 will lower the front end and result in an installed spring length of about 7¼ inches.
 Softening while lowering is bad though because the need for suspension travel is increased at the same time the amount of bump travel is reduced, thus greatly increasing the likelihood of bottoming-out the suspension.
 Therefore, using softer springs like those from an earlier model Spitfire on a 1500 is not recommended.
 Running out of suspension travel and hitting the bump stops is harsh, leads to sudden understeer and can cause loss of control and is potentially damaging.
 Replacement springs need to be stiff enough to be compatible with the reduction in bump travel but not so stiff as to make handling worse, so the right approach is to replace the stock springs with shorter and stiffer ones that have the right combination of stiffness and free length.
 I've developed a spring calculator that determines which combinations of spring stiffnesses and free lengths produce the targeted installed spring length of 7 inches on Spitfires and GT6's.
 Solutions from this calculator and good choices for sporty road going Spitfires are 350 pound per inch, 9 inch free length coil springs for the 1500, 325 pound per inch, 9 inch free length ones for the mkIV and 300 pound per inch, 9 inch free length springs for the lighter mk3 and earlier Spitfires.
 Compare these with the popular aftermarket "lowering" springs for Spitfires that are 330 pounds per inch, 9.2 inches free length.
 A good choice for GT6's with their added mass and additional front weight bias are 400 pound per inch, 9 inch free length springs.
 Such 2.5 inch inside diameter coils springs are available from a multitude of vendors.
 Below are profile photos of my 1978 Spitfire 1500 with 350 pound per inch, 9 inch free length springs and my 1968 Spitfire mk3 with 300 pound per inch, 9 inch free length springs.
 These front springs help result in much improved handling, and form follows function with an attractive, level and purposeful stance.